plan-systems/design-docs/proof-of-correctness.md

     - if actor **a** is formerly a member of **C** (or was known to have access to a member's private keys), then **a**'s access is limited to read-access up to until the time when a new community security epoch was initiated.
 In order for **a** to receive the latest community key, **a** must possess the latest private key of a member currently in **C** (see _initiating a new community security epoch_).

-3. Since all entries in a node's local replica ("**R<sub>i</sub>**") must pass [Channel Entry Validation](#Channel-Entry-Validation), entries merged into **R<sub>i</sub>** therefore are successively valid.
+3. Since all entries in a node's local replica ("**𝓡<sub>i</sub>**") must pass [Channel Entry Validation](#Channel-Entry-Validation), entries merged into **𝓡<sub>i</sub>** therefore are successively valid.
 For this not to be the case, one of the following must be true:
     - Given node **i** there exists a way to reorder or withhold transcations from **𝓛<sub>C</sub>** such that
     - There exists a way for a member **m** (or an adversary covertly in possession of **m**'s keys) to author a series of channel entries such that one or more channel permissions are violated or altered in an unauthorized way.
 All forms of this can be expressed as an entry being validated, and thus merged, into a channel when it should be rejected.
 How could an entry be merged in a channel that whose ACC denies it?
 Implementation oversights aside, this could only happen by a late-arriving entry retroactively changing a channel's ACC such that now some set of entries should now be rejected.
 However, since [ACC Change Propigation](#) occurs for all ACC changes, any conflicting entries would be put into the channel's `RetryTable`.
 In cases where there is an ambigous conflict (e.g. an admin gives  member is given moderator access to a channel while another
         - An implementation bug

-There are two cases of conflicts:
+   - if an entry **e** under consideration does not validate against its parent ACC, it is said to be "in conflict".
+All entries (except those in **C**'s "root" channels) can potentially be in conflict since an entry could arrive and alter it's parent ACC such that is now in conflict.
+    -if **e** is in conflict,
-   - an unambigous conflict: an entry **e** under consideration does not validate against its implied ACC.
-It is uncondiontally moved from the `LiveTable` to the `RetryTable` (e.g. a post from an author that has now been delisted). --  i.e. any entry NOT in an ACC!
+ - when "in band" conflict occurs (a conflict w/in the same channel), the "winner" is chosen by a weighted compare of each authors relative senioriy weighted with the time delta that is, there exists no possible    It is uncondiontally moved from the `LiveTable` to the `RetryTable` (e.g. a post from an author that has now been delisted). --  i.e. any entry NOT in an ACC!
    - every entry in an ACC *could* potentially affect all other channels it controls
    - unapposed ACC change: there exists no other entry authored in the timespan **ko**
    - an ambigous conflict (in an ACC): the merger of **e<sub>1</sub>** would potentially result in one or more _other_ entries to unambigously conflict